ahmed-ibrahim-EG/SQL-for-Data-Engineering-Leetcode50/README.md

 ## 📌 Overview

-**SQL for Data Engineering Lab** is a hands-on repository for building production-relevant SQL and T-SQL skills through the **LeetCode SQL 50** problem set.
-Each problem is treated as a self-contained engineering exercise — not just "get the right answer," but understand *why* the query works and *where* the same pattern shows up in a real ETL or warehouse pipeline (deduplication, incremental loads, data quality checks, analytical windows).
+**SQL for Data Engineering Lab** is a repository dedicated entirely to solving the **LeetCode SQL 50** — all 50 problems, each treated as a self-contained engineering exercise rather than a throwaway answer.
+The goal for every problem is to understand *why* the query works and *where* the same pattern shows up in a real ETL or warehouse pipeline (deduplication, incremental loads, data quality checks, analytical windows).

 The repository doubles as a **query-pattern reference library**: every solution is stored as an independent, runnable `.sql` file, organized so a specific technique (a self-join, a correlated subquery, a window function) can be located and reused in seconds.